passcod/blook/src/technical/starting-electronics/index.md

 cured into rigid sheets prior to manufacture, typically by a different factory ([Neil\_UK (2018)](https://electronics.stackexchange.com/q/356072)).

+For manufacturing reasons, FR4 boards always have even numbers of layers.
+Teflon PCBs (as used for FPCs, for example) aren't restricted to this and you may see 3-layer, 5-layer, etc flexible PCBs.

 Finally, on top of the front and back outer layers several coatings are done:

 - a protective non-conductive coating called the **solder mask**, which masks off the areas that